Sonisphere Festival: UK

 It was announced on 12 November 2013, that Sonisphere would return to Knebworth, UK, from 4 to 6 July 2014.
 The festival would celebrate 40 years of Rock Music at Knebworth Park.
 Sonisphere would come to Hamburg, Germany on 4 June 2014.

 On 2 December Iron Maiden (Saturday) and Metallica (Sunday) were announced as the first two headliners of the UK edition of Sonisphere.
 This would be Iron Maiden's final show of their highly successful Maiden England World Tour.
 It was also revealed when Metallica were announced, that fans booking weekend tickets would be eligible to vote for 17 of the 18 songs in Metallica's setlist (The 18th to be one of their new songs).
 On 11 December The Prodigy were announced to be headlining the Friday slot.
 On 6 January, Slayer, Mastodon, Alice in Chains, Ghost, Karnivool, Gojira and Airbourne were added to the lineup as undercard bookings.
-Then on 21 January, Limp Bizkit were revealed to be the special guests for The Prodigy on the Friday, with Dropkick Murphys, The Sisters Of Mercy, Anthrax, Chas & Dave, The Devin Townsend Project, Carniflex, Silverstein, The Virgin Marys, Voodoo Six, TessaracT and Alestorm also appearing across the weekend.
-The event would also see the United Kingdom debut of Japanese death metal group BABYMETAL, which was perhaps the most anticipated set in Sonisphere history.
+Then on 21 January, Limp Bizkit were revealed to be the special guests for The Prodigy on the Friday, with Dropkick Murphys, The Sisters of Mercy, Anthrax, Chas & Dave, The Devin Townsend Project, Carniflex, Silverstein, The Virgin Marys, Voodoo Six, TessaracT and Alestorm, among other bands, also appearing across the weekend.

 For the first time at a UK festival, the pro wrestling company Progress Wrestling held three shows at The Satellite Stage on all three days.
-The shows were well received and considered on many music sites "Best at Sonisphere 2014", especially after a "Lego Deathmatch" was held on the final night.
+The shows were well received and considered on multiple music sites "Best at Sonisphere 2014", especially after a "Lego Deathmatch" was held on the final night.

 Sonisphere also later revealed on their official Facebook page, that they plan to continue their tradition of having no stage clashes between the two main stages (Apollo & Saturn stages), but the other stages would run as normal.

 The capacity of the 2014 UK festival was 60,000.

+Babymetal's debut

+The 2014 Sonisphere event would also feature one of the most anticipated sets in the festival's history, the United Kingdom debut of then-unknown Japanese death metal trio Babymetal.
+The original plan was for the group to have a late evening set on Sunday in the Bohemia tent; however, after Babymetal's music video for their song "Gimme Chocolate!!" was released and went viral, the event planners decided to move their set to early Saturday morning on the main Apollo stage.